yadavan88/scala-app-packaging-methods/README.md

-# Different Ways To package A Simple Scala App
+# Different Ways To Package A Simple Scala App

 ## 1. Introduction
 In this small article, let's look at different ways in which we can package our simple Scala application.